NLnetLabs/cascade/doc/manual/source/intro.rst

 - RRSIG, which contains a cryptographic signature
 - DNSKEY, which contains a public signing key
 - DS, which stores a hashed representation of a DNSKEY record
-- NSEC and NSEC3, which offer validated assurance that a DNS record *doesn't* exist
+- NSEC and NSEC3, which offer proof that a DNS record *doesn't* exist
 - CDNSKEY and CDS, allowing a child zone to request updates to DS record(s) in the parent zone